techie-joe/core/README.md

 _Core is a Jekyll theme for GitHub Pages. **<a href="https://techie-joe.github.io/core">Preview what it looks like</a> or [use it today](#usage).**_

-The Core is more like a blank canvas than a finished painting.
-It's main objective is to let you apply your own design system to your site, or layer your framework of choice on top.
-You can style any page by linking to the layout of your choice.
-Write your code in Markdown and HTML, and GitHub Pages will use the content of your repository to build you site.
+The Core provides a foundation that allows you to **easily apply your own design** or integrate a framework of choice on top.
+You can style any page just by linking them to a custom layout.
+Your site can be written in **Markdown** and **HTML**, and **GitHub Pages** will build your site directly from the content of your repository.

 ---

 ![Thumbnail of the Core](thumbnail.png)

-## Project philosophy
+## Our Philosophy

-The project is intended to make it quick and easy for users to build their website.
-The project should meet the need of vast majority of users out of the box, erring on simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
-Needless to say, themes provided through this project should also look neat and tidy.
+The primary goal of this project is to provide users with a **quick and easy way to build a website**.
+We aim to meet the needs of the vast majority of users out of the box, by prioritizing **simplicity** rather than flexibility. **Ready-made themes and layouts** provided through this project should look neat and tidy.
+For those with specific needs or wish to customize further, they may add custom CSS or modify the default layout.

 ## Usage